Bin-Chen-Lab/spider/README.md

 For other commonly used parameters here:<br />
 <p align="justify">
-seurat_data: The Seurat object of your transcriptomic data after prepocessing.
+"seurat_data": The Seurat object of your transcriptomic data after prepocessing.
 The Seurat object should include Seurat log normalization, clustering and umap reductions.
 Your meta.data should include a column named "study" which specifies the batch IDs for all cells.
 You can look at the example transcriptomic data we provided using data("sample_query") in R.
 </p>

 <p align="justify">